Multi-target quantum compilation algorithm: Introduction

+Traditional QCs focus on compiling a single target \cite{heya2018variational,Khatri2019quantumassisted,PRXQuantum.2.040327,hai2023universal,HAI2024101726} as mentioned above.
+However, many quantum systems require optimizing multiple factors at the same time, because independent optimization of each target can lead to suboptimal results in complex scenarios.
+For instance, simulating time-dependent quantum systems \cite{PhysRevA.99.042314,PRXQuantum.2.030307,Berry2024quantumalgorithm,Mizuta2023optimalhamiltonian} often requires balancing accuracy across various time intervals, while thermal-dependent systems \cite{Sagastizabal2021,PhysRevLett.123.220502,Zhu_2020,PhysRevApplied.16.054035} demand simultaneous optimization of thermal fluctuations and quantum coherence to maintain system stability.
+Similarly, in multimode tomography \cite{PhysRevA.90.053818,He2024}, optimizing multiple modes concurrently enhances the overall precision of quantum state estimation.
+These examples demonstrate that multi-target optimization is crucial in achieving optimal performance in quantum applications.

-This work presents a multi-target quantum compilation algorithm to address the need to handle multiple targets.
-We compile multiple unitaries into a single trainable unitary through an optimization process, improving QC performance and applicability in practical scenarios.
+This work presents a multi-target quantum compilation algorithm to address these demains by providing a unified framework for optimizing multiple objectives simultaneously.
+Therein, we compile multiple unitaries into a single trainable unitary through an optimization process, improving the performance of QC and applicability in practical scenarios.
 We explain the theoretical foundations of our algorithm, its structure, and using techniques like the genetic algorithm (GA) to enhance the multi-target QC process.
-We show the effectiveness of our algorithm through benchmarking and case studies, including the preparation of thermal states and the simulation of time-dependent Hamiltonians.
+We show the effectiveness of our algorithm through benchmarking and case studies, including the preparation of thermal states and the simulation of time-dependent Hamiltonians in comparison with other methods including Trotterlization \cite{Ikeda2023minimum,ikeda2023trotter24} and adaptive variational quantum dynamics simulations (AVQDS) \cite{PRXQuantum.2.030307}.
+We also provide a demonstration for the variational quantum eigensolver.
 The results highlight the importance of multi-target compilation in advancing quantum computing technologies and the potential for further innovation in this field.